-Clerks are allowed to take up to one flex day in each 4-week block.
-They are also allowed up to a maximum of 2 days of absence in each 4-week block for approved reasons such as illness, family issues, bereavement, or conference leave.
+Clerks are also allowed up to a maximum of 2 days of absence in each 4-week block for approved reasons such as illness, family issues, bereavement, or conference leave.

-All absences, except one (optional) day for project preparation during the Urban FM block, must be approved at the UME level through Osler.
+All absences, except one (optional) day for project preparation during the urban FM block, must be approved at the UME level through Osler.

-However, be aware that there are a critical minimum number of clinics for both Rural/Regional (30) and Urban (30) blocks, below which clerks will not be permitted to sit the Final Exam, regardless of the block or the approved absences and they may be required to make up clinical time.
+However, be aware that there is a critical minimum number of clinics (30) for both the rural/regional and urban blocks, below which clerks will not be permitted to sit the final exam, regardless of the block or the approved absences and they may be required to make up clinical time.
 Issues with respect to clinic time are reviewed by Dr. Vantanajal and the FM Clerkship Committee as needed.

-Of note, if due to unforeseen illness or absence the clerk's total clinical time ends up less than 30 half days during these 4 weeks they will not be permitted to sit the FM Final Exam, and may be required to complete make-up time.
+Of note, if due to unforeseen illness or absence the clerk's total clinical time ends up less than 30 half days during these 4 weeks, they will not be permitted to sit the FM final exam and may be required to complete make-up time.
 TO BE VERY CLEAR, THIS IS NOT THE MINIMUM A CLERK MUST WORK.
 THE CLERKS SHOULD BE WORKING THE EQUIVALENT OF FULL-TIME AS WRITTEN ABOVE.
 THIS RULE IS ONLY IN PLACE FOR RARE CIRCUMSTANCES AND REFLECTS ABSOLUTE MINIMUMS.